EthanZSu/DNS/README.md

 </p>

-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This lab focuses on DNS in Active Directory by experimenting with A-records, DNS cache, CNAME records, and root hints.  <br />